-We may collect the following personal data via our website contact information:
+We may collect the following personal data via our website:

-We collect information which you actively and voluntarily provide us through the website via our contact email address firstname.lastname@example.org or by phone call.
+We collect information which you actively and voluntarily provide us through the website (for example by using the contact form), via our contact email address email@example.com or any other Swisspath email address, by phone call, by letter or other means of communication.
 This may include the following personal data:

-The providing of such personal data will always be voluntary based on your consent.
+The providing of such personal data will always be voluntary based on your consent (i.e. you actively providing us such information).
 Without providing such information you may, however, not be able to use the services or purposes for which the information is requested.

 We may in certain circumstances also collect personal data not directly provided by you, but from third parties to the extend relevant and permitted by applicable law, e.g. in connection with a job application.
 We may, subject to your consent, seek references about you from former employers or any other references provided by you.